photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 Now [restart the services](../docker-compose.md#step-2-start-the-server) for the changes to take effect.

 !!! info ""
     Some server configurations, especially Raspberry Pi's, may experience memory allocation issues when using hardware acceleration.
 Carefully monitor your server's logs and increase the available GPU and/or CMA memory allocations if necessary.
+Note that the Raspberry Pi hardware currently only supports video resolutions up to 2160p.

 ## Other Hardware